What to do when someone dies

 The funeral can be paid for by:

-You may be able to get assistance from the Government if you are on a low income and meet the criteria.
+When someone dies, you may be able to get assistance from the Government if you are on a low income and meet the criteria.

 There are strict rules about who can get help and how much you will receive.
 You must be claiming Pension Credit or certain other means-tested benefits and had a close relationship with the person who died – for example, you may have been their partner.
 For full details go to: